It seems we've received scrambled messages: does the argument against eating whole eggs have

 - Drip Cold Water On Your Wrists: Pass on the perfume and go with water.
 When stress hits, head for the bathroom and drop some cold water on your wrists and behind your earlobes.
 There are major arteries right underneath the skin, so cooling these areas can help calm the whole body.

 - Brush Your Hair: Really, it looks like a rat’s nest.
-Even if you’ve already done your 100 strokes for the day, repetitive motions like running a brush through your hair can cause the body to relax.
+Even if you’ve already done your 100 strokes for the day, repetitive motions such as running a brush through your hair, washing dishes, or knitting can cause the body to relax.

 - Be Alone: Not everyone needs a cabin the woods, but five minutes of alone time can help you collect your thoughts and clear your head.